Steve-WV/Liquid-Drop-with-Connected-Perimeter/README.md

 The repo provides the **C-++**-implementation of the numerical experiments conducted in [[1]](#1).

-For more details on the usage of the code please check the **"Readme.txt"** file.
+For more details on the usage of the code please check the **README.txt"** file.

 ## References